License the Uncharted Playbook

 By using the Playbook, you can speed up the time it takes to run a great program by freeing you up to focus on the stuff that’s location-dependent like building relationships with entrepreneurs, mentors, and funders.

 All over the world!
-The Playbook curriculum has been used in over 30 countries in over 50 locations on six continents.
+The Playbook curriculum has been used in over 35 countries on six continents.

 The Business Model Validation curriculum is a 40-hour intensive curriculum is designed for prototype and pilot-stage entrepreneurs who are looking to rapidly and systematically validate their venture’s business model.
 Each workshop of the curriculum includes a facilitator guide, an interactive presentation, and a worksheet or handout for entrepreneurs.